 When considering the cost of fuel, parking and lack of experience driving the area, ride share services like Uber or Lyft may actually be a more economical solution for you and your family.
 Keep in mind that during rush hour or during major events (such as a sports match or concert) Uber or Lyft may have “surge pricing” meaning that demand is high and the supply of cars can’t meet demand – so the cost of the service increases.

 Hollywood Behind-the-Scenes is no ordinary tour.
-Celebrating our 15th anniversary, Hollywood Behind-the-Scenes is a world-renowned experience that connects visitors with the Hollywood they imagine.
+Since 1999, Hollywood Behind-the-Scenes is a world-renowned experience that connects visitors with the Hollywood they imagine.